dxc-technology/halstack-react/README.md

 ## Where to start

-Learn more about Halstack and how to use our principles and patterns in the [official documentation site](https://developer.dxc.com/halstack/).
+Learn everything you need to know about Halstack principles and components on the [official documentation site](https://developer.dxc.com/halstack/).

 ## Contributing